This is what I look like

 I completed my Doctorate in Clinical Psychology at UCL and before this I completed a Masters in Neuroscience at the Institute of Psychiatry and a Bachelors degree in Psychology, Philosophy & Physiology at the University of Oxford.
 I worked in the NHS for 13 years, mostly in adolescent inpatient settings.
 I currently work in a mixture of third sector and freelance roles.
 These include working for Action for Children and as Senior Clinical Advisor for the British Association of Behavioural and Cognitive Psychotherapies.

 I have lectured for a range of universities.
 I developed and convened a module on multiple perspectives on child development for the Anna Freud Centre, UCL, and in addition I have lectured on adolescence, psychological interventions for self-harm, psychosis, compassion fatigue in the helping professions, neuroimaging in the media and a variety of other topics.

 I have a longstanding interest in science communication and I think sharing psychological ideas is both important and fun.
 I have written for a range of publications including The Guardian, Prospect, Mosaic and Science magazine.
 I blog as Psychology Magpie and for Huffington Post.
-I have written a book, Blueprint: How Our Childhood Makes Us Who We Are, which was published in March 2018 and I have a children’s book on mental health due out in March 2018.
+I have written a book, Blueprint: How Our Childhood Makes Us Who We Are, which was published in March 2018 and I have a children’s book on mental health due out in January 2020.